Clint Stoerner: All American Football League

 Stoerner was signed to Team Arkansas in the All American Football League.
 However, he was released from his contract (along with every other AAFL player) when the league postponed its debut season in 2008.

 Personal life

 Stoerner is active in charity work in Arkansas, Texas and Tennessee focusing primarily on charities providing help to children with Down syndrome.
 He also devotes time every year helping children develop their football skills at several camps including the Clint Stoerner Football Camp held every summer in Fayetteville, Arkansas and Little Rock, Arkansas.
 He had one brother, Ernest Henry "Hank" Stoerner, who died in 2016 from very rare gallbladder cancer.
 Son of Ernie, retiree of ExxonMobil Baytown.

 He had opened an Insurance agency in Central Arkansas called the Stoerner and Havas Insurance Agency.
 He was an independent insurance agent, focusing his efforts on property and casualty insurance.
 He is a member of the Professional Insurance Agents Association (PIA).

-Stoerner is now a sports radio host on Houston-based Sports Radio 610AM KILT (AM).
-Clint specializes in college and pro football analysis.

-Stoerner recently married Lorin Lewis, a UT-Austin graduate.
+Stoerner is a sports radio host on Houston-based Sports Radio 610AM KILT (AM), specializing in college and pro football analysis.
+He married Lorin Lewis, a UT-Austin graduate.